trustfractal/did_registry_demo/README.md

 </details>

 Fractal's servers also make a few `addUserToList` calls with the relevant lists.
-There are three categories of lists:

-- KYC level

-  There are two lists -- `basic` and `plus` -- which correspond to the [KYC levels](https://docs.developer.fractal.id/kyc-levels).
+Currently, there's only two lists, `basic` and `plus`, which correspond to the [KYC levels](https://docs.developer.fractal.id/kyc-levels).
 If a user is in one of these two lists, they have passed the KYC checks for that level.

-- Residency

-  There's a list per country, with the format `residency_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
-For example, Spain has the code `es`, and there's a corresponding `residency_es` list.
-If a user is in one of these lists, Fractal has verified they reside in the respective country.

-- Citizenship

-  There's a list per country, with the format `citizenship_XX`, where `XX` is the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
-For example, Italy has the code `it`, and there's a corresponding `citizenship_it` list.
-If a user is in one of these lists, Fractal has verified they are a citizen of the respective country.

 <details>
   <summary>👁 Step-by-step demonstration</summary>

-Let's pretend we're a Swedish citizen (`se`) living in the Åland Islands (`ax`) that has passed the Plus KYC level (`plus`).
+Let's pretend we've passed the Plus KYC level (`plus`).

 - Make a `addUserToList` call with:

   - `userId`: `0x0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF0123456789ABCDEF`
-  - `listId`: `citizenship_se`
+  - `listId`: `plus`

   <details>
     <summary>📸 Step-by-step screenshots</summary>